New4rd/Ludum-Dare-47-Tum-Tum/README.md

 #### Maxime Barre:
 Programming / Integration / Level Design / Back-end Tests

-Tum-Tum: An Unexpected Diet is a game where you control Tum-Tum, a fat cat who can't even clean himself.
+Built around the theme "Stuck in the loop", Tum-Tum: An Unexpected Diet is a game where you control Tum-Tum, a fat cat who can't even clean himself.
 To solve his problems, he will call a shaman, and will go back to the past to fight the origin of his anxiety.

 ### How to play: